filipw/Strathweb.Dilithium/README.md

 # Strathweb.Dilithium

 This repo contains a set of libraries facilitating and streamlining the integration of [Crystals-Dilithium](https://pq-crystals.org/dilithium/) signature scheme (a Post-Quantum Cryptography suite) into ASP.NET Core projects - both for the purposes of token signing and their validation.

-The algorithm implementations come from the excellent [BouncyCastle](https://www.bouncycastle.org/csharp/).
+The algorithm implementations come from the excellent [BouncyCastle](https://www.bouncycastle.org/csharp/) and supports Dilithium2, Dilithium3 and Dilithium5 parameter sets.

 The libraries are intended to be used as the ASP.NET Core implementation of [JOSE and COSE Encoding for Dilithium](https://datatracker.ietf.org/doc/html/draft-ietf-cose-dilithium-01) IETF draft.